-As a parent, the stress of facing repeated mornings of your child crying and refusing to go to school can be incredibly overwhelming.
-Some days you may feel empathy and want to keep your child safe at home.
+As a parent, the stress of facing repeated mornings of your child crying and refusing to go to school is incredibly overwhelming.
+Some days you feel empathy and want to keep your child safe at home.
 But other days you totally lose your cool and desperately want to pick them up and force them in the car in their pajamas.
-It can be hard to know what to do when your child refuses to go to school and how best to handle the situation.
+It’s hard to know what to do when your child refuses to go to school and how best to handle the situation.

 In our last post, we covered several reasons why your child might be refusing to go to school.
 If you missed it, check it out here.
 This week, we are diving into our top 10 strategies to consider if your child is refusing school.